Social Work & Care Management Services for Adults

 - a patient and medical team are dealing with communication or cultural barriers that may affect care

-During the consult, the ethics team meets with the family to come up with a mutually agreeable plan of action.
-The opinion of the ethics team is advisory.
-The final decision is left to the patient and family.
+During the consult, the ethicist meets with the family and the care team to come up with a mutually agreeable plan of action.
+The opinion of the ethics consultant is advisory.

 Referrals to the ethics consult team may be made by anyone involved in a patient’s care, including staff, family, or the patient.
 All referrals are confidential.
 After a referral is made, an ethics consultant reviews the patient’s information and contacts the referral source within 24 hours or as soon as possible for urgent referrals.

-The ethics consult team also helps with concerns related to advance directives, including do-not-resuscitate or do-not-intubate orders and health care proxy issues, and works with families to determine the wishes of a patient who did not have an advance directive in place.
+The ethics consultant also helps with concerns related to advance directives, including do-not-resuscitate or do-not-intubate orders and healthcare proxy issues, and works with families to determine the wishes of a patient who did not have an advance directive in place.

 To request an ethics consult, talk to your doctor or nurse.
 For urgent consultations between 5:00PM and 8:00AM on weekdays, or on weekends, ask the hospital operator to contact the social work administrator on call.